onyeka-hub/Project-27/README.md

   disableNameSuffixHash: true
 ```

-Break down of the Kustomization declaritive yaml field above:
+Break down of the Kustomization declarative yaml field above:

 - **namespace** – Namespace to add to all objects.
 This will overwrite the .metadata.namespace of the resources that will be created.
 - **resources** – Each entry in resources list must be a path to a file, or a path (or URL) referring to another **kustomization** directory.